How does Nibbler know what pages are inside my site?

 - Be sure to read what the test says carefully.
 A lot of common issues are explained in the text of the test, or in the help (click the "Help" link, at the top right of the test).

-- Bear in mind Nibbler only tests the first 5 pages of the website that it finds.
+- Bear in mind Nibbler only audits the first 5 pages of the website that it finds.
 You can see the exact pages Nibbler found at the bottom of your report.

 - The Facebook, Twitter and Google tests only work if they can find a link to the Facebook Page, Twitter account, or Google page within the 5 pages tested, and if that page/account links back to the website.
 This is done to ensure that the page/account belongs to the website.